 - One homogeneous system from single-axis to CNC and robotics applications CNC & Robotics

-- Identical view of safe I/O data from the standard and safe applications
+- Uniform view of safe I/O data in the standard and safety application

-- No impact of functional changes on the safe application
+- No impact of functional changes on the safety application

 - Safety during programming through the use of certified PLCopen function blocks

 07 Operation & Monitoring

 - Integrated HMI application – from small displays to entire SCADA packages

 - Machine visualization on a controller – local, remote or virtual

 - Complete integration of control, HMI, motion and safety technology

 - Dynamic updating of plant components